bkocis/DRLND_Pr_1_Navigation/report.md

 #### 2.3 Dueling network

-In the rubric a reference to the [Dueling Networks](https://arxiv.org/abs/1511.06581) is provided.
+In the rubric a reference to the paper of [Wang et al (2016)](https://arxiv.org/abs/1511.06581) is provided.
 Implemented in code by modifying the code in `model.py` as follows

 ```python